spaceagetv/electron-progress-window/docs/electron-progress-window.progressitem.setprogress.md

 ## ProgressItem.setProgress() method

-Set progress value and optionally update other properties
+Set progress value and optionally update other properties.
+If indeterminate, this will do nothing.
+If value is greater than or equal to maxValue, this will complete the item.
+Default maxValue is 100, but it may have been changed.

 **Signature:**